KaitlynSisk/archaeology-capstone/about-text.md

 [Archaeology in Annapolis.](http://www.aia.umd.edu/) University of Maryland, College Park, 2011.

+Beaudry, Mary.
+"Artifacts and Active Voices: Material Culture as Social Discourse. *The Archaeology of Inequality.* Ed.
+Randall H. Mcguire and Robert Paynter.
+Pp. 150-191.
+Oxford: Basil Blackwell (1991).

 Brantsner, Mark and Terrance Martin.
-“Working-Class Detroit: Late Victorian Consumer Choices and Status.”
-Consumer Choices in Historical Archaeology.
-Ed.
+“Working-Class Detroit: Late Victorian Consumer Choices and Status.” *Consumer Choices in Historical Archaeology.* Ed.
 Suzanne Spencer-Wood.
 Pp 301-320.
 New York: Plenum Press, 1987.

-Davidson, James M. “Living Symbols of their Lifelong Struggles: In Search of the Home and Household in the Heart of Freedman’s Town, Dallas, Texas.”
-Household Chores and Household Choices: Theorizing the Domestic Sphere in Historical Archaeology.
-Ed.
+Davidson, James M. “Living Symbols of their Lifelong Struggles: In Search of the Home and Household in the Heart of Freedman’s Town, Dallas, Texas.” *Household Chores and Household Choices: Theorizing the Domestic Sphere in Historical Archaeology.* Ed.
 Suzanne Spencer-Wood.
 Pp 75-106.
 Tuscaloosa: University of Alabama Press.

-Davidson, Paula E. "Patterns in Urban Food Ways: An Example From Early Twentieth-Century Atlanta."
-In Archaeology of Urban America: The Search for Pattern and Process, edited by Roy S. Dickens, Jr., 381-398.
+Davidson, Paula E. "Patterns in Urban Food Ways: An Example From Early Twentieth-Century Atlanta." *Archaeology of Urban America: The Search for Pattern and Process.* Ed.
+Roy S. Dickens, Jr. Pp. 381-398.
 New York: Academic Press, 1982.

 Fleisher, Jeffrey, ed.
 [Final Report on the 2009 Excavations at the Rutherford B. H. Yates House Site.](http://freedmanstownarchaeology.rice.edu/reports/2009YatesReport.pdf)